tdawes93/restaurant-budget/README.md

 ## Technologies

 - Languages
-    - HTML was the main language used for structure and layout
-    - CSS was used the style the website
+    - The project was written using Python 3.8.11
+    -  The following modules and APIs were installed to improve the output and functionality:
+        - Math - Used for the ceil() function to round numbers up to the nearest integer
-    - JavaScript was the programming language used to run the game and add functionality to the buttons
+        - Statistics - Used for the fmean() function to calculate the mean average and reduce the amount of code needed
+        - Gspread - API for Google Sheets used to get and update the worksheet
+        - Google Auth - Authenticates Google's APIs and takes the credentials from the Google Sheets

 - Tools
-    - Font Awesome was used for the icons for the social media links
     - Gitpod was used as an online IDE
     - Github was used as the repository for the source code
-    - Google Fonts was used for selecting the font styles
-    - Coolers.co was used for creating the colour palette, extracting the main colours from the hero image
+    - Herkou was used as the platform to run the deployed app
+    - Google Sheets was used to store the data and where the initial "historical data" was held
-    - Balsamiq Wireframes was used to create the wireframes in the Structure section of the design
+    - Code Institute's Python Essentials Template was used to view the app in a mock terminal
-    - Google Dev Tools was used for debugging throughout development and before deployment
-    - Lighthouse was used to audit the website for quality and accessibility
+    - PEP8 checker was used to check the Python code for errors

 ***